ysmood/umi/readme.md

 - [x] With a rate to throw away promotions.

-- [ ] The caches are grouped into two types: memory cache and file cache.
+- [ ] When memory is draining.
+The caches are grouped into two types: memory cache and file cache.
 Works like swap, but in a much more efficient way

 # Quick Start